beaverden/ctf-writeups/GoogleCTF2018/Holey_Beep/README.md

 ```

 1. First it registers a `signal` handler, for `SIGTERM (15)`, which will be `handle_sigterm`
 2. Second, it goes through all the command line parameters and tries to communicate with the device `dev/console`.
-But wait, devices path start with `/dev`, not `dev`,
-which means we got ourselves a local directory, where we can handcraft the path `dev/console` with whatever we want.
+But wait, devices path start with `/dev`, not `dev`, which means we got ourselves a **local directory**, where we can handcraft the path `dev/console` with whatever we want.
-3. If the programm gets a `SIGTERM`, it will print "debug" information from the device, by reading from it.
+3. If the programm gets a `SIGTERM`, it will call `handle_sigterm` and print "debug" information from the device, by reading from it.

 ```
 fprintf(stderr, "ioctl(%d, KIOCSOUND, 0) failed.", device);